Personal profile

 Phone: 0121 204 3209

-I am Reader in Literary Linguistics in the School of Social Sciences and Humanities and a Senior Fellow of the Higher Education Academy (SFHEA).
+I am Professor of Stylistics in the School of Law and Social Sciences and a Senior Fellow of the Higher Education Academy (SFHEA).

 BA(Hons) English Language and Literature (Liverpool)